Westminster Health Forum

 Format: DOWNLOADABLE PDF

-This conference will examine next steps for improving patient access to innovative medicines and health technologies in the UK.
+This conference will examine next steps for improving patient access to innovative medicines and maximising benefits from health technologies in the UK.

-The conference takes place alongside reform to regulatory and appraisal pathways, proposals for more consistent adoption across the NHS, and continuing debate around pricing, reimbursement and investment conditions.
-Areas for discussion include what will be needed from policy, regulation and practice moving forward, including approaches to addressing delays between approval and uptake, variation in patient access, evidence requirements, NHS readiness, affordability and value for money.
+The conference also takes place alongside proposals aimed at improving consistency of adoption across the NHS, as well as ongoing work relating to pricing, reimbursement and conditions for investment in the UK life sciences sector.
+Areas for discussion include delays between approval and uptake, variation in patient access, data and evidence requirements, NHS capacity and readiness, and wider questions around affordability, value and sustainability.

 Pricing, reimbursement & investment